MicrosoftDocs/VBA-Docs/api/PowerPoint.Presentation.Password.md

 ## Remarks

-If the presentation is not fully downloaded, the setting of this property fails and an error occurs.
-For more information about the Partial Documents, see [Work with Partial Documents](~/powerpoint/How-to/work-with-partial-documents.md).
+If the presentation is not fully downloaded, the setting of this property fails, and an error occurs.
+For more information about partial documents, see [Work with Partial Documents](~/powerpoint/How-to/work-with-partial-documents.md).

 ## Example